 Resolution of disputes over steel, the U.S. export tax subsidy, and the EU ban on imports of genetically modified organisms (GMOs) are at the top of the list of bilateral challenges.
 The Bush Administration's March 5, 2002 decision to impose temporary tariffs of up to 30% on approximately \$8 billion in steel imports was angrily criticized by the EU.
-The EU and seven other steel-exporting countries filed a WTO case against the U.S.

-protective tariffs, claiming that they violated WTO rules.
-A March 26, 2003 interim report of the WTO reportedly finds for the plaintiff.
-If the U.S. loses an appeal on this cased, the EU could win a second WTO authorization to impose countermeasures on U.S. exports.
+The EU and seven other steel-exporting countries filed a WTO case against the U.S. protective tariffs, claiming that they violated WTO rules.
+A WTO panel has found that the U.S. action violated various safeguard rules involving an increase in imports and a link between imports and injury to the domestic industry.
+The Bush Administration has appealed this ruling.
+A final ruling is expected to be issued by the Appellate Body by the end of the year.
+If the U.S. loses the appeal, the EU could win a second WTO authorization to impose countermeasures on U.S. exports.

 On the basis of a May 7, 2003 WTO final ruling, the EU now has legal authority to retaliate against \$4 billion in U.S. exports to the EU.
 This is due to the failure of the United States to date to bring its export tax subsidy provision, known as the Foreign Sales Corporation (FSC), and its replacement regime (the ETI or extraterritorial income) in conformity with WTO rules.
-Currently, two coalitions of U.S. companies are backing different legislative approaches as an alternative to the FSC and its successor regime.
+Currently, two coalitions of U.S. companies are backing different legislative approaches as an alternative to the FSC and its successor regime, but it remains unclear whether a consensus approach will be arrived in the 1st session of the 108th Congress.

-The third dispute involves the EU's longstanding moratorium on the approval of new GM products.
+The third dispute involves the EU's longstanding moratorium on the approval of new genetically modified organisms (GM Os).
 After considerable congressional pressure for filing a WTO case against the EU for this ban, the Bush Administration on May 13, 2003 requested consultations with the EU under the WTO's dispute settlement process.
-Unless the EU lifts the moratorium before the 60-day consultation period ends, the U.S. likely will process with the next steps in the dispute settlement process.
+On June 19, 2003, the Bush Administration announced that it will request the establishment of a dispute settlement panel in the WTO.
+Although the EU Parliament on July 2, 2003 approved rules on the traceability and labeling of GMOs that may pave the way for the lifting of the EU moratorium, U.S. agricultural interests have not been mollified because they believe that the new rules may be just as restrictive as the moratorium.